 The radical Keynesians at Cambridge took up Sraffa's point, insisting that the neo-classical economists' elaborate algebraic calculations and geometrical curves rested on a tautology as meaningless as that which says, 'An egg is an egg.'
 The neo-classicists said profits and interest were 'rewards' for 'abstention', 'waiting' or 'production time', and were equal to the increase in value ('marginal product') produced by extra capital.
 So the rate of profit was marginal product divided by the value of the total capital.
 But how was the value of that capital to be measured?
 It could not be arrived at by adding together the different physical measurements of goods that made up the means and materials of production (tons of iron, gallons of oil, kilowatts of electricity, etc.).
 In fact, it depended, according to marginalist theory, on the value of the marginal product - the same thing that the measurement of profit depended on.
 In that case, there was no way of arriving at a figure for the ratio of the profit to the capital, that is, at the rate of profit.
-Or, to put it another way, the rate of profit and interest depended on the amount of capital, and the amount of capital depended on the rate of profit and interest.
+Or, to put it another way, the rate of profit and interest.
 [116]